 James Taylor Stepped down as ECB Head Scout

-Taylor, who played six Tests and 27 ODIs in England, was forced to quit cricket in 2016 at the age of 26 after suffering a heart attack.
-Although his international career is not very big, he has played 139 matches in first-class cricket.
+Taylor, who played six Tests and 27 ODIs for England, was forced to retire at age 26 in 2016 due to a heart attack.
+Despite his short international career, he has played 139 first-class cricket matches.

-Also Read: Ten Sports Live
+Also Read: Ten Sports HD